 Dúchas | Heritage – Séainín Johnson, third generation fisherman, Kerry.

-Attendees will be invited to submit questions to the panel throughout the event, and an interactive discussion will give the opportunity for speakers and attendees to share opinions, ideas, and personal perspectives on the cultural heritage and value of small-scale fisheries in Ireland.
+Attendees were invited to submit questions to the panel throughout the event, and an interactive discussion gave speakers and attendees the opportunity to share opinions, ideas, and personal perspectives on the cultural heritage and value of small-scale fisheries in Ireland.

-Hosted in English, this event is open for all to attend.
-It will be of particular interest to researchers interested in fisheries’ cultural heritage, Fisheries Local Action Groups, members of the fishing industry, NGOs, and all those involved in small-scale fisheries in Ireland’s Northeast Atlantic.
+Hosted in English, the event was of particular interest to researchers interested in fisheries’ cultural heritage, Fisheries Local Action Groups, members of the fishing industry, NGOs, and all those involved in small-scale fisheries in Ireland’s Northeast Atlantic.